-The European Initiative on Security Studies (EISS) is a Europe-wide cluster of over sixty universities that share the goal of consolidating security studies in Europe.
+The European Initiative on Security Studies (EISS) is a Europe-wide cluster of over eighty universities that share the goal of consolidating security studies in Europe.

 The Aim of the EISS

 The European Initiative on Security Studies is a Europe-wide network of over eighty universities (see the list of partner institutions in the annex) that share the goal of consolidating security studies in Europe.
 Specifically, the aim of the EISS is two-fold.
 The first is to develop and sustain a Europe-wide network in the field of security studies.
 This gives visibility to the range of individual and collective research projects currently underway in Europe.
 The second goal is to establish a forum for the exchange of ideas in order to foster new joint research projects and develop international research partnerships.